Easter Egg Toppers

 - Stack the felt so the corners are even.
 Pin the top and bottom with dressmaking pins so they don’t move.

 - Draw the shape of your chick head on the top layer of felt with a marker.
 Use as much space as possible.
-The shape should be oval with a flat bottom.
+The shape should be oval-like with a flat bottom.
 Cut out both pieces of felt at the same time.
 Lay one felt shape to the side.

 - Make a mark on the felt where the eye and beak will be located.